Hang Cool Teddy Bear: Reception

 Writing for The Guardian, Caroline Sullivan said: "Hang Cool, Teddy Bear is of a piece with the rest of his catalogue: the pounding guitars never slacken, emotions are writ very large and the lyrics rarely lack sly wit...less happily, the tempo never varies – this album desperately needs a ballad – and 13 unrelenting tracks is a good deal more than enough."
 The Times gave a positive review, saying: 'Everything about Meat's eleventh album screams novelty cabaret “metal”, yet this is his most credible record in three decades.
 Ditching the theatrical cheese, Meat, 62, can still bellow an anthem of youthful lust.'
 The Independent was more skeptical, pointing to correlation between recruiting guest-performers and the weakness of 'a high-profile performer's output'.

 Chart performance

-The album charted at #4 in the official UK album chart on April 25, 2010.
-It peaked at #27 on the US Billboard 200.
+The album charted at number 4 in the official UK Albums Chart on April 25, 2010.
+It peaked at number 27 on the US Billboard 200.